Table of Contents

 - What’s a Normal A1c?
 When Is It Misleading?

 - Going Beyond A1c – One Outcome Can’t Do it All

 - Standard Deviation et al

 - Top Ten Articles of All Time

 Attia does not focus just on diabetes but if you’re interested in living longer and healthier and appreciate the perspective of a doctor-engineer, check out his website and podcast The Drive.
-Look at the excellent show notes to see which talk about diabetes topics.
-Start with Kushner if you’re Type 1, Fung if you’re Type 2, and the AMAs if you can get access.
+Sign up for a membership for a month to access several excellent AMAs (ask me anythings), short-form podcasts, and show notes on diabetes topics.

 - Dr. Jake Kushner (pediatric endocrinologist) particularly for low-carb benefits for Type 1